 You can resolve disputes on the Disputes page of your Paystack Dashboard.
 You can respond to a chargeback either by accepting, or declining the claim.
 Here are what it means to do either:

 This means you either haven't given out value for this transaction and you will be able to reverse it or that you will be able to retrieve the value given for the transaction.

 When a fraud claim is accepted, we'll deduct the funds from your next payouts and make a refund to the customer.

-At the moment, Paystack doesn't charge you a penalty when you accept a fraud claim and we also reverse our transaction fees along with the rest of the payment to the customer's bank account once the fraud claim is accepted.
+Paystack doesn't charge you a penalty when you accept a fraud claim, however, the full transaction amount is reversed to the customer's bank account once the fraud claim is accepted for a full refund.

 Declining a fraud claim: This means you have successfully provided value for the payment made and you will not be able to retrieve the value provided.
 In this case, you'll be required to provide details showing that value was provided for the payment made.
 In addition, you’re required to provide information that'll be useful in helping the bank or law enforcement authorities recover the funds from whoever made the fraudulent payment and benefitted from the transaction.

 - Customer Name: The name of the customer who initiated the transaction as stated in their identification document.

 - Customer Email: The email address used to initiate the transaction.
 If you generate an email address for your customer on Paystack and don't collect their email address as part of KYC, you can enter the auto-generated email here.

 - Customer Phone Number: The customer's phone number on your records.

 - Details of product/service provided: A description of goods or services rendered

 - Address item was delivered to/Date item was delivered on: Where the customer bought physical goods, you should provide the address the goods were delivered to and the date when the goods were delivered.